aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

 sampleapp/dist/agentsample.ear.

-Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun Federated Access Manager Policy Agent 3.0 Guide for Sun Java System Application Server 9, including the post-installation steps.
+Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun OpenSSO Enterprise Policy Agent 3.0 Guide for Sun Java System Application Server 9, including the post-installation steps.

-Configure the Federated Access Manager server
+Configure the OpenSSO Enterprise server
 ---------------------------------------------
-This agent sample application requires that the Federated Access Manager server is configured with the subjects and policies required by the sample application.
+This agent sample application requires that the OpenSSO Enterprise server is configured with the subjects and policies required by the sample application.

-On Federated Access Manager admin console, do the following configuration.
+On OpenSSO Enterprise admin console, do the following configuration.
 1. Create the following users:
     Here is the following list of users with username/password :